catalinred/catalinred.github.com/_posts/2011-04-17-how-to-create-slick-effects-with-css3-box-shadow.markdown

 date: 2011-04-17 21:01:31+00:00
 layout: post
 slug: how-to-create-slick-effects-with-css3-box-shadow
-title: How to create drop shadows and inner shadows with CSS box-shadow
+title: CSS drop and inner shadows with box-shadow
-description: Learn how to create slick drop shadows and inner shadows with CSS, pseudo-elements, transforms and RGBA color model.
+description: Learn how to create beautiful CSS drop and inner shadows with pseudo-elements, transforms and RGBA color model.
 categories:
 - CSS
 - HTML